microsoft/finops-toolkit/docs-mslearn/framework/optimize/architecting.md

 ## Before you begin

-Integrating the [Cloud Adoption Framework (CAF)](https://learn.microsoft.com/azure/cloud-adoption-framework) and the [Well-Architected Framework (WAF)](https://learn.microsoft.com/azure/well-architected/pillars) with the FinOps approach is crucial for a comprehensive and effective cloud governance strategy, especially when leveraging Microsoft Azure.
+Integrating the [Cloud Adoption Framework (CAF)](/azure/cloud-adoption-framework) and the [Well-Architected Framework (WAF)](/azure/well-architected/pillars) with the FinOps approach is crucial for a comprehensive and effective cloud governance strategy, especially when using Microsoft Azure.
 Here's a refined list of prerequisites considering these frameworks:

 - **Microsoft Azure fundamentals:** Gain familiarity with Azure services and features, including compute, storage, networking, databases, and security, aligning with the CAF's guidelines for Azure adoption.
 - **Architectural principles and WAF pillars:** Familiarize yourself with architectural best practices outlined in the Well-Architected Framework's pillars: operational excellence, security, reliability, performance efficiency, and cost optimization.